 Yes, I said it.
 Taking a break from NYC is the best thing you could possibly do as a New Yorker.
-It’s crazy how I hadn’t realized this until last weekend when my boyfriend and I decided to go to Lake George, NY to celebrate our one year anniversary (yay!).
+It’s crazy how I hadn’t realized this until last weekend when my boyfriend and I decided to go to Lake George, NY to celebrate our one year anniversary.
 What brought this realization about?
-Well, if you live or have lived in the Big Apple before, you must be familiar with the craze and intensity surrounding NYC’s ‘work hard, play hard’ culture.
-As a positive, this environment keeps you moving, hustling, and forever striving to achieve whatever it is you've set yourself to accomplish.
-On the flipside, NYC’s overly competitive nature and non-stop pace can leave you feeling burnout, exhausted, and depleted (and I speak from experience).
+Well, if you live or have lived in the Big Apple, you must be familiar with the craze and intensity surrounding NYC’s ‘work hard, play hard’ culture.
+As a positive, this environment keeps you moving, hustling, and forever striving to achieve whatever it is you set yourself to accomplish.
+On the other hand, NYC’s overly competitive nature and non-stop pace can leave you feeling burnout, exhausted, and depleted (and I speak from personal experience).

 hand balance and you lose perspective of the bigger picture?
-How do you move past focusing on all the negativity besieging this city and readjust your focus to remain optimistic, without losing sight of all the great opportunities NYC, or the cosmopolitan city in which you live in, has to offer?
-Well, before acting out of impulse and doing something you will potentially regret (think Britney in '07), you need to take a step back and give yourself a reasonable amount of time to unwind, detoxify, decompress, and to process things.
-And what better way to do this than by planning a brief getaway in a nearby destination!
+How do you move past focusing on all the negativity besieging this city and readjust your focus to remain optimistic, without losing sight of all the great opportunities NYC, or other cosmopolitan cities have to offer?
+Before acting out of impulse and doing something you'll potentially regret, take a step back and give yourself a reasonable amount of time to unwind, detoxify, decompress, and process things.
+And what better way to do so than by planning a brief getaway to a nearby destination!
 Or better yet, you could even splurge a bit and take that vacation you’ve been dying to put in the books!
-The point is, you need to let the waters settle and give yourself some time to reset, in order to regain your center and be able to look at things from a different stance.
+The point is, you need to let the waters settle and give yourself some time to reset in order to regain your center and look at things from a different stance.
 Goosfraba.